 Electric Literature accepts internship applications with deadlines three times a year: Aug 15 for the fall semester, Dec 15 for spring, and April 15 for summer.
 Applications are accepted on a rolling basis and evaluated after each deadline.

-Our internships introduce undergraduate and graduate students, emerging writers, and aspiring publishing professionals to digital publishing and the New York literary scene.
+Electric Literature internships introduce undergraduate and graduate students, emerging writers, and aspiring publishing professionals to literary digital publishing.
 Because we are a small, not-for-profit publisher, we provide unique opportunities for professional development and resume-building.

 - Write book lists and news items for electricliterature.com